• Home »

 • Keep your active accounts organized and close or archive the ones that no longer serve a purpose.

 Still think it’s too much to manage or worried it’ll keep disrupting your day?
-It’s better to use a tool like Bank Summary and cut out the spreadsheets, app-switching, and second-guessing.
+It’s better to use a tool like Bank Summary and cut out spreadsheets, app-switching, and second-guessing.
+Combined with strategies like bank account consolidation, this creates a simpler and more reliable way to manage finances. app-switching, and second-guessing.

 In Conclusion